drbeco/xadreco/.github/BECOSYSTEMS_CODE_OF_CONDUCT.md

 Maintainers are also subject to the anti-harassment policy.

-If anyone engages in harassing behavior, including maintainers, we may take appropriate action, up to and including warning the offender, deletion of comments, removal from the project's codebase and communication systems, and escalation to GitHub support and the university's coordination.
+If anyone engages in harassing behavior, including maintainers, we may take appropriate action, up to and including warning the offender, deletion of comments, removal from the project's codebase and communication systems, and escalation to GitHub support.

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of the core team or the owner of the repository immediately.